 “The Borscht Belt Historic Marker Project is a historic marker trail and a variety of compendium programs created by myself [and] a group of locals, artists, and historians who are seeking to dedicate historic places where the Borscht Belt transpired,” she observes of the project’s overall vision.

 Already, the group is hard at work placing markers in public spaces in towns along the Borscht Belt.
-The project dedicated its first marker in May, with two more dedications in August, in Mountain Dale and Swan Lake, respectively.
+The project has dedicated eight markers so far, and anticipates the final dedication for 2024 to happen on August 25 in Woodridge.
 At the dedications, she and her team plan a spread of programming that includes everything from dedications to concerts and art shows.
-By next summer, Scheinfeld anticipates they will have nine markers placed, with the full 20 established by summer 2025.
 Once all the markers are set and ready, the group will launch a self-guided driving audio tour to go with it.

 When reflecting upon the project’s significance in the community, Scheinfeld notes the impact of the Catskills upon so many lives.